 There are lots of ways to pray during virtual Eucharistic Adoration!
 Here are a few ideas to get you started!

 - Pray the Joyful, Luminous, Glorious, or Sorrowful Mysteries of the Rosary.
-Also, consider praying the Rosary of the Seven Sorrows of Mary to reflect on the Sorrowful and Immaculate Heart of our Mother Mary.
+Also, consider praying the Scripturally-Based Rosary to more deeply meditate on the Joyful, Luminous, Glorious, and Sorrowful Mysteries.
+As an alternative to the traditional rosary, try praying the Rosary of the Seven Sorrows of Mary.
+For meditations to help you dive more deeply into the rosary, check out:

 - Pray the Divine Mercy Chaplet, a great prayer for anytime and especially at the 3:00 PM hour of Divine Mercy.